Aluette: History

-This game is apparently very old with references to the game of "luettes" by François Rabelais in the early 16th century.
+The game is very old, with references to the game of "luettes" by François Rabelais in the early 16th century.
 As the cards use Spanish suits, Aluette may even predate the invention of French playing cards around 1480.
 "La luette" means uvula in French and may refer to the fact that it is played with codified signs that allow team members to provide information on their cards during the game.
 The game is also called "la vache" (the cow) because of the illustration on the 2 of cups card.
 Due to similarities it has with the game of truc, aluette may have been imported by Spanish merchants.
+The cow had appeared on Spanish-suited cards made in France by around 1500 as evinced by a surviving pack made by Antoine de Logiriera of Toulouse dating to the period 1484–1512.
+The cow was portrayed on the 2 of Cups and, later, also on the 2 of Coins; one 18th century pack depict it on the Ace of Swords.
+By the early 19th century, it had settled on the 2 of Cups.

 Distribution

 Aluette was traditionally played in rural and coastal areas in France between the estuaries of the Gironde and the Loire, that is to say, in the western part of the language area of the Saintongeais and Poitevin dialects, especially in its centre, in the department of the Vendée and in the Pays de Retz as far as Saint-Nazaire, as well as in Brittany.
 It was also played on the overseas islands of Saint Pierre and Miquelon near Canada.

 Aluette was played as a family game, in tournaments, in clubs and very commonly in cafés until the 1960s.
 At that time, it was still played around the Brière and in the Guérande peninsula.
 It was also played a lot in the ports of Cotentin, where it has now died out.

+According to a 1973 map by Alain Bourvo the game was then still regularly played in the coastal region between the Garonne and Loire rivers, including the area around Nantes, La Roche-sur-Yon and La Rochelle, as well as in the Loire valley between Angers and Tours; and the coastal strips around Cherbourg, St. Brieuc and Vannes.
+It was still occasionally played along other parts of the Normandy coastline and Cotentin (the Cherbourg peninsula).
+In the 19th century it may have been played up the Garonne as far as Bordeaux and up the Loire valley to Orleans and beyond as well as along the whole of the coastline from the Gironde estuary to the east side of the Cotentin.
+There was also a coastal region much further south around Biarritz and St-Jean-de-Luz that played the game.
+This region is part of the Basque Country which straddles France and Spain and is where Truc is played, a game that appears to be related to Aluette.